Image by NanoStockk from iStock

 • How are those who cooperate rewarded in your organization?
 Are there mechanisms in place to increase the payoff for all when they cooperate beneficially?

-• How can the architecture practice in your organization support the implementation of the Six Simple Rules?
+• How can architecture practice in your organization support the implementation of the Six Simple Rules?

 • How do your organization’s current systems and structures promote or hinder the cooperation needed to make autonomy effective?